 My list is so big, that at the beginning of this year we were planning to spend at least 6 months around Italy in the second part of 2020.
 Since life happens and we never knew what will hit us this year, we will have to postpone our grand Italian experience.

-That being said, there’s nothing that can stop us from dreaming and planning for our future Italy exploration.
+That being said, there’s nothing that can stop us from dreaming and planning for our future Italy exploration, no matter how we are planning to go about it: by car, train, or even by motorhome.

 In order to make it easier for everyone, I’ve split the items on my bucket list based on the region they are linked to.
 I’ve also added some useful links to make it easier for you to plan your trip and don’t miss out on anything.